yegor256/blog/_drafts/_ponzi.md

 ---
 layout: post
-title: "Is Bitcoin or Coinbase Cryptocurrency Ponzi Schemes"
+title: "Bitcoin Is Not a Pyramid.
+Coinbase Is."
 date: 2017-08-15
 place: Odessa, Ukraine
 tags: economics